Toxic Shock Syndrome (TSS)

 What are the symptoms of toxic shock syndrome?

 Symptoms of TSS involve many systems.
 They may look like other infections.
-While each person may have different symptoms, these are the most common ones:
+Each person is different, but symptoms of TSS can start quickly and include:

 - Red eyes (conjunctivitis)